-Fondazione Querini Stampalia - Entrance ticket
+House Museum Querini Stampalia - Entrance ticket

 Take advantage of online booking to plan your visit to the Querini Stampalia Museum: online tickets and dedicated lane in the event of queues at the ticket office!
+You will walk into a special place, located just a few steps from St. Mark’s Square but not yet discovered by mass tourism, where past and present coexist in perfect harmony.

 - Choose the date of your visit and number of tickets.
 Please bear in mind that this date is indicative: in case of necessity you will be able to use your ticket whenever you prefer, on a date included in opening hours and days of the Querini Stampalia Foundation.